Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 Owsyn knew it wasn’t though.
 It was the first real anomaly they’d had since setting up.
 There was no optimism left in him to expect it was something as simple as a blown fuse or a lax sentry, no matter what the *breathtakingly* naive technician trying to contact the silent post might think.

 He said nothing.
 What was there *to* say?
 If he was right - and he knew he was - then there was no fighting what was coming.
 No orders or words of encouragement he could give now that would change the next few minutes.
 Nor, frankly, did he *want* to change what was coming.
-After weeks of waiting in fear and dread, knowing that the *Moment* was finally here felt like…
+After weeks of waiting in fear and dread, knowing that the *Moment* was finally here felt like...

-...Like…
+...Like...

 He wasn’t sure.
 Like the moment after a satisfying sneeze?
 The moment when his ears *finally* popped and a headache vanished?
 Like the moment when an unheeded but irritating background noise suddenly felt silent?